NiklasMelton/AdaptiveResonanceLib/README.md

 <!-- START documentation -->
 ## Documentation

-For more detailed documentation, including the full list of parameters for each model, visit our [documentation page](https://adaptiveresonancelib.readthedocs.io/en/latest/index.html).
+For more detailed documentation, including the full list of parameters for each model, visit our [Read the Docs page](https://adaptiveresonancelib.readthedocs.io/en/latest/index.html).
 <!-- END documentation -->

 <!-- START examples -->